geovaly/GameX/README.md

 # Conclusion

 Software development is inherently subjective, with multiple valid approaches to solving the same problems.
 The solution presented reflects my best judgment in the absence of predefined team agreements.

-Thank you for reviewing my work.
-I look forward to your feedback and I want to know you! :)